-Classification and Terminology, National Collections and Reporting within the National Health Board plays a central role in leadership and direction for national clinical coding – ensuring quality information is available for casemix, research, health service planning, evaluation and funding.
+Classification and Terminology, National Collections and Reporting within the Ministry of Health plays a central role in leadership and direction for national clinical coding – ensuring quality information is available for casemix, research, health service planning, evaluation and funding.

-New Zealand hospitals use the clinical coding classification developed by the World Health Organization and modified by the National Centre for Classification in Health (NCCH), Australia, called the International Statistical Classification of Diseases and Related Health Problems Tenth Revision, Australian Modification (ICD-10-AM), the Australian Classification of Health Interventions (ACHI) and Australian Coding Standards (ACS).
-The classification is regularly reviewed and revised in order to keep up to date with clinical terminology and medicine.
-In July 2014 ICD-10-AM/ACHI/ACS 8th Edition was implemented in New Zealand.
+New Zealand hospitals use the classification system developed by the World Health Organization and modified by permission for Australian Government purposes, called the International Statistical Classification of Diseases and Related Health Problems Tenth Revision, Australian Modification (ICD-10-AM), the Australian Classification of Health Interventions (ACHI) and Australian Coding Standards (ACS).

-The clinical notes from all inpatient and day patients discharged from New Zealand public hospitals are coded and recorded in the hospital’s patient management system (PMS).
+The clinical notes from all inpatient and day patients discharged from New Zealand public hospitals are clinically coded and recorded in the hospital’s patient management system (PMS).
 Coded summaries of these discharges are forwarded to the Ministry of Health where the information is loaded and stored in the national collection National Minimum Data Set (NMDS) for easy retrieval and analysis of the data.
 In New Zealand hospital discharge data is the basis for:

 - national and regional morbidity and mortality analysis